nayyarv/deprecated-blog/content/pages/resume.md

  - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
  - Educated key stakeholders on the capabilities of Data Science, leading to more trust and reliance in data science methods when developing policy and campaign strategy.
  - Founded a volunteer Data Science group to provide data science manpower to party leadership and set up longer term projects based on census and voter contact data.

-### CTO, Jun 2018 - Sep 2018
-*Marvellous Questions*

- - Startup providing Crypto Futures Hedging as a service to retail and merchants.
- - Trained futures hedging algorithms based on historical price ratios, with robust performance in simulated trading environments with generated transaction data.
- - Built robust and quick python REST and WebSocket market data feeds for bitfinex, bimex, coinbase, gemini, kraken and LROS, and CBOE via Interactive Brokers.
- - Wrote and iterated business plan in consultation wth advisors and potential financiers and led presentations to interested parties to help develop the idea further.